needle-mirror/com.unity.purchasing.udp/Documentation~/Getting_Started.md

 There are two ways to implement UDP in your game:

-- **UDP package**
+- **UDP package**</br>
   The UDP package is in preview and readily [available from Unity Package Manager or from the Unity Asset Store](UDP_Package.md).
-- **UDP with Unity IAP**
+- **UDP with Unity IAP**</br>
   UDP is included in Unity IAP from version 1.22.
-To use UDP with Unity IAP, [enable Unity IAP from the Editor’s service window.](Finding_and_navigating_UDP_in_the_Editor.md)
+To use UDP with Unity IAP, [enable Unity IAP from the Editor’s service window.](UDP_via_Unity_IAP.md)

-Refer to [this section](Before_you_begin_know_this.md) to understand the difference between the 2 options, which one suits you best, and more details on getting set up with either one.
-Once your implementation choice is made, these will be your next steps:
+Refer to [Two different ways to implete UDP](Before_you_begin_know_this.md) to understand the difference between the options, which one suits you best, and more details on getting set up with either one.
+Once you've chosen your implementation method, the following steps are required:

 1. **In the Unity Editor, [configure UDP](Configuring_Unity_Distribution_Portal.md) and create your game’s catalog of[ in-app purchases](Implementing_UDP_in-app_purchases.md).**
    Create a new UDP game client via the **UDP Settings** window, implement UDP in your game, and populate your **IAP Catalog** with your in-game products.